-In this series, we will provide several different opinions regarding the Best Exercises For Hiking.
+In this series, we will provide two different opinions regarding the Best Exercises For Hiking.
 This is a battle royale in which you’ll decide the hiking exercises to incorporate into your workout routine.

 Round #1 – Cori’s Best Hiking Exercise Picks

 You’re Reading: Round #2 – Clay’s Best Hiking Exercise Picks

 I would argue that there is not a definitive list of the “BEST HIKING EXERCISES.”
 This series, however, provides a swath of opinions for the best hiking exercises.
 Round 2 comes from Clay.
 Clay is a hiker and trainer who lives in Seattle, WA.
 Clay has hiked the Grand Canyon rim to rim, several slot canyons in Utah, the Enchantments Traverse in Washington, and other hikes throughout the Northwest and desert Southwest.

 So here we go with Round #2.
 Check it out and decide which are the “BEST EXERCISES FOR HIKING.”

 2 of the best exercises for hiking are running up hills and stairs.
 For non-runners, brisk walking to the top is still useful.

 Running hills or stair climbing builds strength and stamina to tackle the steepest parts of your hike.
 Any hill or staircase will do the trick.
 There are benefits to more vertical and longer hills and higher staircases.
 Still, it’s more important to find something and do it.
 When you feel strong enough, add a lightweight pack to intensify the exercise.

 2. Squat Jumps

 Squat jumps are a staple of most athletes for all sports and one of the best exercises for hiking.